This post may contain affiliate links and/or it may have been a partnership. Please view our policy page for more details.

 Don’t Worry About Being Perfect

-Your child is not going to do the chores perfect every time, but it is the effort that is most important.
+Your child is not going to do the chores perfectly every time, but it is the effort that is most important.
 You can supervise some of these tasks so that you know if something needs to be re-done when they leave the room, such as a kid doing dishes and not cleaning something all the way.
 However, with things like folding laundry and making the bed, don’t worry if it isn’t perfect.
 If you judge them for this, they will lose all motivation to keep doing chores.

 Keep Praising Your Child